-Recheado Masala Paste is the must have paste in the Goan kitchen.
-The spicy, tangy paste is used to stuff mackerel fish, prawns and bhende.
+Recheado Masala Paste is the must-have paste in the Goan kitchen.
+The spicy, tangy paste is used to stuff mackerel fish, prawns and stuffed okra.
 Learn how to make recheado masala paste with the recipe below:

 One of the most important spicy paste condiments from the sunny Indian coastline state Goa is the recheado masala.
 The famous paste is spicy hot, sour and very flavorful.